Thomas Meighan: Stardom

-Meighan hit stardom in 1919.
+Meighan achieved stardom in 1919.
 One of his better-known films of the period was that year's The Miracle Man, which featured Lon Chaney Sr.; it is now believed to be lost except for brief clips.
 This was followed with Cecil B. DeMille's Male and Female, which starred him with Gloria Swanson and Lila Lee.
 Most of that film's cast returned for the 1920 film Why Change Your Wife?, which co-starred Bebe Daniels.
 In April 1925, Meighan and Swanson produced a short film directed by Allan Dwan for the annual "Spring Gambol" for The Lambs.
 This film (sometimes known as Gloria Swanson Dialogue), made in Lee DeForest's sound-on-film Phonofilm process, was made as a joke for the live event, showing Swanson trying to crash the all-male club.

 His popularity continued through the Roaring Twenties, during which he starred in several pictures.
 In 1924, he played in The Alaskan with Estelle Taylor and Anna May Wong.
 In 1927, Meighan starred in The City Gone Wild with Louise Brooks.

 His final silents, both produced by Howard Hughes in 1928, were The Mating Call, which was critical of the Ku Klux Klan, and The Racket, which was nominated for an Academy Award for Best Picture.
 Both were thought lost until rediscovered in private collections in 2006; they were restored by University of Nevada, Las Vegas and shown on Turner Classic Movies.

 Sound movies and career's end

-Meighan's first sound feature film was The Argyle Case (1928).
+Meighan's first sound feature film was The Argyle Case (1929).
 At this time, he was nearing 50; fearing his popularity might wane, he decided to go into real estate.
 It wasn't until 1931 that he returned to the screen with Young Sinners.
 He made four additional sound movies until illness sidelined him from acting.
 His last film was Peck's Bad Boy in 1934.